 YouTube, a good book or a friend who knows some techniques is the best way to learn, and with time and experimentation, you'll find your favorite way to make stitches and use the pick.

-For us, we like what we've seen referred to as the flat stitch, which is formed by just placing the yarn on the pegs above the original loops, grabbing the loop with the pick and pulling it up and over the peg.
-For what it's worth we also like to go into the loop from top to bottom; this is what feels easiest for us.
+One easy type to start is the flat stitch, which is formed by just placing the yarn on the pegs above the original loops, grabbing the loop with the pick and pulling it up and over the peg.

 Once you have the knit stitch down you can also learn how to purl, make textured stitches, lace, cables and more.
 Check out the blog Knitting Board Chat, run by a manufacturer of knitting looms, for lots of great advice, tutorials and patterns.